jdzorz/SimpleAlertPickers/README.md

+# Forked repo that removes all features that might need user permissions
+NSPhotoLibraryUsageDescription
+NSLocationWhenInUseUsageDescription
+NSContactsUsageDescription
+NSCameraUsageDescription

 ### Features
 - [x] Custom pickers based on UITextField, UITextView, UIDatePicker, UIPickerView, UITableView, UICollectionView and MKMapView.
 - [x] Example using a Storyboard.